 Day 1: Taste Ljubljana Culinary Tour, Ljubljana Castle, Julija

 Taste Ljubljana Culinary Tours are only offered on Wednesdays and Saturdays at 12:00pm.
 If you are arriving on another day, contact Turizem Ljubljana, and they will help match you with another tour.

 I always recommend taking a food tour as soon as you get into a new city because (1) it’s a great way to get an overview of a new city, and (2) you’re probably hungry from traveling.
-If you can, I would strongly advise taking one of the many wonderful food tours offered in Ljubljana.
-I took the Taste Ljubljana Culinary Tour and would recommend it, but if your schedule doesn’t match up with a Taste Ljubljana Culinary Tour, there are plenty of others for you to choose from.
+If you can, I would strongly advise adding a food tour to the start of your Ljubljana itinerary.
+I took the Taste Ljubljana Culinary Tour and would recommend it, but if your schedule doesn’t match up with a Taste Ljubljana Culinary Tour, there are plenty of others for you to choose from during your 3 days in Ljubljana.
 You can see a full list of tours offered by Turizem Ljubljana here.

 Food tours typically last around three hours, so if you’re able to secure a tour in the morning, you’ll be finished by mid-afternoon.
 After your tour, I would recommend walking around Ljubljana city centre to check out some of the main sites you may have missed on your food tour.
-Ljubljana is pretty small, and it’s easy to wander around aimlessly and run into some sites along the way.
-However, if you’d like a planned course, here is what I would recommend:
+Ljubljana is pretty small, and it’s easy to wander around aimlessly and run into some key sites along the way.
+However, if you prefer a planned course to maximize your 3 days in Ljubljana, here is what I would recommend:

 - Skyscraper (Nebotičnik): If you take the Taste Ljubljana Culinary Tour, your last stop will be at Skyscraper.
 If you have extra time to kill, order a drink after your tour and spend some more time on the rooftop enjoying the views.